judo347/TurnBasedRPG/README.markdown

 ## Initializing Phase ##

 ### Brainstorm ###
 Items.
 Inventory.
 Drops.
 Stats.
-Menu for changeing items, only 1 per slot.
+Menu for changeing items, only 1 per slot, random lines - from text array.

+Some item that makes you go to camp with 100% chance

 Clamp-function: max and min of values, and make sure the value is between.